Contract Administrator Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a contract administrator?

 Most contract administrator positions require a bachelor's degree in business administration, legal studies, finance, or related field.
 The degree requirement must be standard for the role and industry.
-Positions that accept any bachelor's degree regardless of field may not qualify as specialty occupations under H-1B requirements.
+Positions that accept any bachelor's degree regardless of field may not qualify as specialty occupations under H-1B visa requirements.

 Do contract administrator roles qualify for H-1B specialty occupation requirements?